 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 Apple TV+ is a streaming service of original television and film produced in conjunction with Apple or directly by the company itself.
-The service can be found on many platforms inside of the Apple TV app.
-From the app, users can also access other content from iTunes, external streaming apps like Hulu, and from Channels including HBO.
+The service can be found on many platforms inside the Apple TV app.

 Apple TV+ launched in November 2019.
-The service released with a $4.99/month price, and it still costs the same today.
+The service was released at a $4.99/month price, and it still costs the same today.
 Customers can also opt for any tier of the Apple One subscription bundle to gain access to the service.

 Apple TV+ films, series, and documentaries